Harrison-Dev/sheet-2-data-tool-go/README.md

   - `name`: Field name (case-sensitive)
   - `data_type`: Data type (string, int, float, bool)

-**Important**: Each sheet must have an "Id" field with data_type "int" for data generation to work properly.
+**Important**: If a sheet doesn't have an "Id" field in the schema, the system will automatically generate one with consecutive integers starting from 0.

 ## 🔧 Advanced Features